bryanlaufly/blockchain-events/src/README.md

-## About Blockchain events
+## Blockchain events app

-Build using React, it enlists your blockchain events with the details of event name, location, description and city name
+Build using React, it enlists your blockchain events with the details of event name, location, description, city and others

-Happy Coding!
+Happy buidling ~

+#Blockchain events App